-- c.
-Wait 2 to 3 minutes for the CO2 to stabilize; - d.- Insert the probe of a calibrated combustion analyzer into the combustion analysis probe "H" of Figures 11-8, 11-10 or 11-12 and take a flue gas sample; - e.- Compare the CO2 reading with the high fire range given in Figure 13-7, making sure to use the range for the gas type in use.
-If the CO2 reading is outside the specified range, it must be adjusted operating on the "E" screw of Figure 14-3 of the gas valve closer to the burner unit in fire.
-Use a 2.5mm Allen Wrench to turn the screw (clockwise to reduce the CO2 level, counter-clockwise to increase the CO2 level) in small increments and wait for the CO2 to stabilize to prevent overshooting the desired value; - f.- When CO2 level match the value of Figure 13-7, seal screw "E" (Figure 14-3) with red paint or nail polish to discourage tampering; - g.- Set value of parameter 2201 to LOW.
+- b.
+Gain access to the Installer menu and set parameter 2201 to HIGH (see Section 15.13).
+Now the "Burner 1 (Master) will run for 20 minutes at high fire input; - c.
+Wait 2 to 3 minutes for the CO2 to stabilize: - d.- Insert the probe of a calibrated combustion analyzer into the combustion analysis probe "H" of Figures 11-8, 11-10 or 11-12 and take a flue gas sample; - e.- Compare the CO2 reading with the high fire range given in Figure 13-7, making sure to use the range for the gas type in use.
+If the CO2 reading is outside the specified range, it must be adjusted operating on the "E" screw of Figure 14-1 of the gas valve closer to the burner unit in fire.
+Use a 2.5mm Allen Wrench to turn the screw (clockwise to reduce the CO2 level, counter-clockwise to increase the CO2 level) in small increments and wait for the CO2 to stabilize to prevent overshooting the desired value; - f.- When CO2 level match the value of Figure 13-7, seal screw "E" (Figure 14-1) with red paint or nail polish to discourage tampering; - g.- Set value of parameter 2201 to LOW.
 The Burner 1 (Master) will now run for 20 minutes at low fire input; - h.- Wait 2 to 3 minutes for the CO2 to stabilize; - i.- Compare the CO2 reading with the low fire range given in Figure 13-7, making sure to use the range for the gas type in use.
 The CO2 reading must be inside the specified range; If not, STOP the appliance and call the Factory service department (see phone number on the last cover page);

-CAUTION!!!
-The CO2 reading, at low fire, could be affected by the natural draught of the chimney (negative pressure inside the chimney).
-If this is the case, take the CO2 reading removing the correspondent flue gas sensor (item "28" of Figures 3-4 or 3-7)
+In CO2 reading, at low fire, could be affected by the natural draught of the chimney (negative pressure inside the chimney).
+If this is the case, take the CO2 reading removing the correspondent flue gas sensor (item 28 of Figures 3-4 or 3-7)